 In the first part of the form with which you can submit an Indian visa application, the contact information of the applicant is asked for.
 In case you want to use a single application form to apply for multiple visas, you only need to fill in this information once.
-If you are traveling with a group, for example a family, you therefore save a lot of time by submitting a group application.
+If you are travelling with a group, for example a family, you therefore save a lot of time by submitting a group application.
 For each (group) application, fill in the following information once:

 - Date of arrival and departure

 - Travel purpose (business, tourist or medical)

 - Airport or seaport of arrival and departure

 - Places that will be visited in India

 - Name and address of first residence in India